-Figure 14 Progress of the open data pilot, state of play 28.2.2019 could also be a full support to the operation of the IReCNet and a host a permanent competent evaluation team.
+Figure 14 Progress of the open data pilot, state of play 28.2.2019

+Further processing among the partners that contributed case studies and/or were involved in the evaluation committee of the experiments, indicate that the portal could also be a full support to the operation of the IReC net and a host of a permanent multi competence evaluation team.
 This finding is discussed more in part 4.6 Summary of findings in the Open Data Pilot / Implications for the open data portal and an evolved concept.